-Con Brio has enjoyed six European Concert Tours, with the seventh already in its preliminary planning phase for 2018.
+Con Brio has enjoyed seven European Concert Tours, with the eighth being considered for 2023.
 As well as singers, Con Brio invites non-singers to join these memorable trips.
 Con Brio trips are fully paid for by the touring members themselves, and are not supported in any way through the general budget.